WRITE A REVIEW

 It smells really good!
 But after an hour or two, u can't detect it much anymore.
 It's light but it smells like a bouquet of flowers plucked from some heavenly garden.
 I can't decide if it's worth buying because it just doesn't last but it smells more beautiful than any other scent i've tried!

+I sniffed a sample of this in the departmental store.
+It smells divine, so beautifully flowery and mysterious and ladylike.
+My boyfriend thought it was lovely too.
 I did not buy it as i had already just bought D&G The One Desire, which was pricey.
 But I'll definitely buy it soon.
 I only wish it were an EDP instead of an EDT, which doesn't last as long usually.

 Hair: Other, Straight, Coarse